Pricing and related data used in BSC processes includes:

 The System Sell Price (SSP) and System Buy Price (SBP) are the ‘cash-out’ or ‘Energy Imbalance’ prices that are used to settle the difference between contracted generation or consumption and the amount that was actually generated or consumed in each half hour trading period.

 Pricing data and values

 SSP is paid to BSC Trading Parties who have a net surplus of imbalance energy, and SBP is paid by BSC Trading Parties who have a net deficit of imbalance energy.

-These prices are designed to reflect either the prices associated with the Balancing Mechanism Bids and Offers selected by National Grid to balance the energy flows in the Transmission System, or to reflect the prices associated with the sale and purchase of (short-term) energy ahead of Gate Closure (set at one hour before each half hour trading period) in the forwards and spot markets.
+These prices are designed to reflect the prices associated with the Balancing Mechanism Bids and Offers selected by National Grid to balance the energy flows in the Transmission System, as well as reserve scarcity.

 Imbalance Pricing Guidance

 Where can I get System Sell Price and System Buy Price data?

 Indicative SSP and SBP are reported on BMReports.com (BMRS).

 As Settlement data is retrieved and information becomes finalised, more accurate data is published on the ELEXON Portal.
 You can obtain SSP and SBP (in £/MWh) and the Net Imbalance Volume (NIV) (in MWh) for every Settlement Period in a particular day.

 Market Index Data Volume and Price

-Market Index Data (MID) is used in the calculation of the Reverse Price for each Settlement Period, and reflects the price of wholesale electricity in the short-term market.
+Market Index Data (MID) is used in the calculation of the Market Index Price for each Settlement Period, and reflects the price of wholesale electricity in the short-term market.
 You can find an explanation of how it is calculated and used in the Market Index Definition Statement (MIDS).